ProjectOpenSea/stream-js/.github/contributing.md

 - For minor version updates, use `npm version minor`.
 - For major version updates, use `npm version major`.

-When creating a new version, submit a PR listing all the chanages that you'd like to roll out with this change (since the last major version).
+When creating a new version, submit a PR listing all the changes that you'd like to roll out with this change (since the last major version).